wpeka/wplegalpages/README.md

 1. Visit 'Plugins > Add New'.
 1. Search for 'wplegalpages'.
-1. Activate WP Legal Pages from your Plugins page.
+1. Activate WPLegalPages from your Plugins page.
-1. Click on the 'WP Legal Pages' admin menu to get started.
+1. Click on the 'WPLegalPages' admin menu to get started.

 ### Manually ###

 1. Upload the `wplegalpages` folder to the `/wp-content/plugins/` directory.
-1. Activate the WP Legal Pages plugin through the 'Plugins' menu in WordPress.
+1. Activate the WPLegalPages plugin through the 'Plugins' menu in WordPress.
-1. WP Legal Pages menu will appear on the left hand side.
+1. WPLegalPages menu will appear on the left hand side.
 Click on it & get started to use it.
-1. Click on the 'WP Legal Pages' admin menu to get started.
+1. Click on the 'WPLegalPages' admin menu to get started.

 ## Screenshots ##
 1. general settings page.png